Why Newsweek Magazine Failed

 I think there are.

-the process recounted above by which Newsweek blundered its
+above by which Newsweek blundered its attempt to survive.
+Observe

-attempt to survive.
-Observe these three mis-steps: (1) They seem to have
+these three mis-steps: (1) They seem to have used a flawed process for

-used a flawed process for identifying what remedial steps should be
+identifying what remedial steps should be taken.
+(2) They may have put

-taken.
-(2) They may have put personal predilections ahead of business
+personal predilections ahead of business necessities.
+(3) They

-necessities.
-(3) They apparently diverted management attention to
+apparently diverted management attention to non-essential activities

-non-essential activities during a crisis period.
+during a crisis period.

-bottom-line issue here involves the fundamental and essential strategy
+But the bottom-line issue here involves

-for any publisher who needs significant advertising revenue to prosper:
+the fundamental and essential strategy for any publisher who needs

-The publication has to be an efficient tool for collecting good, active
+efficient tool for collecting good, active prospects for a

-prospects for a synergistically-related group of advertisers.
-There are
+synergistically-related group of advertisers.
+There are proven

-them strategically.
+strategically.

 William Dunkerley is principal of William